univention/guardian/.gitlab/issue_templates/default.md

 ## Functional QA

-Functional QA focuses on the user using the Guardian UI.
+Functional QA focuses on the Guardian's authorization behavior (policy decisions).

 - [ ] Post a QA plan on the gitlab issue of what will be tested:
   - [ ] Include a happy path and multiple non-happy path scenarios.